 Can be used by all plant staff (and utility and regulatory staff where they have access to it) in support of operational decisions rather than by PSA specialists only.

 Updating the Risk Monitor refers to keeping it consistent with the Living PSA.
-Good practice is to do this every time the plant configuration changes so that the Risk Monitor follows changes in the point-in-time risk from the plant.
+Good practice is to do this every time the plant configuration changes so that the Risk Monitor follows changes in the point-in-time risk from the plant. (in deed, it’s better the Risk Monitor be sensitive to changes rather than recalculation of the model based on fixed setting time.
+This recomendation needs additional issues which should be considered intelligently)

 Advantages of Risk Monitoring